 If you suspect a meth overdose, call 911 right away.
 While waiting for the team of emergency medical professionals to arrive, stay with the person at all times.
 In the case of a seizure, tilt their head to one side to prevent choking.

-Emergency medical treatment will typically involve the following:
+Emergency medical treatment for a meth overdose typically involves the following:

 - Decontamination through the administration of oral-activated charcoal